Welcome to today's edition of the Rush 24-7 podcast.

 These are the same liberals who insist that an increase in domestic spending is a cut.

-So we're supposed to have open ended resources for the war on poverty or any other social program, but no more resources for the war on terrorism.
+So we're supposed to have open-ended resources for the war on poverty or any other social program, but no more resources for the war on terrorism.

-They are hypocrites of the um of the first order.
+They are hypocrites of the first order.

-Let me find a story in the stack here on the budget.
+In fact, that reminds me, let me find a story in the stack here on the budget.

-This is gonna shock you.
+This is going to shock you.

 Social insurance entitlements, all we have is a welfare state.

-You take the whole federal budget, and after payments to people and defense and debt interest, one seventh of the budget is what's left.
+You take the whole federal budget, and after payments to people and defense and debt interest, one-seventh of the budget is what's left.

-One seventh of the budget is discretionary.
+One-seventh of the budget is discretionary.

-Sixth well, you say defense is discretionary too, because it comes up for debate every year, but sixth sevenths of the budget is already allocated.
+Sixth, well, you say defense is discretionary too, because it comes up for debate every year, but sixth-sevenths of the budget is already allocated.

 There's a ferocious crossfire of charges and countercharges.